koehlerb/database-design/docs/chapter-7-the-relational-data-model.md

     example:

 * The domain of Marital Status has a set of possibilities: Married, Single, Divorced.
-* The domain of Shift has the set of all possible days: {Mon, Tue, Wed…}.
+* The domain of Shift has the set of all possible days: Mon, Tue, Wed, ...
 * The domain of Salary is the set of all floating-point numbers greater than 0 and less than 200,000.
 * The domain of First Name is the set of character